andrewt3000/MachineLearning/README.md

 [Practical tips for deep learning](http://yyue.blogspot.com/2015/01/a-brief-overview-of-deep-learning.html)

-Epoch - number of times to iterate over the training data.
-An epoch means you have seen every training example once.
+Number of times to iterate over the training - Typically you run the program until the training results in no improvement.
+An epoch means the network has been been trained on every example once.

 Mini batch size: Mini batches speed up the training process.
 Batch size determines how many training examples you consider before making a weight update.
 As the batch number gets higher it speeds up the process more, but becomes more noisey.
 Typical values are factors of 2, such as 32 or 128.